larrymyers/react-mini-router/README.md

 Its only dependencies are [path-to-regexp](https://github.com/component/path-to-regexp), [urllite](https://github.com/hzdg/urllite.js) and React >= 0.10.0.

-The complete browser build is 4kb minified and gzipped.
+The complete browser build is 8.2kb minified and 3.1kb minified and gzipped.

 ## Install